Dishaaa-T/Sorting-Visualizer/README.md

 ---
 ## Purpose
 - To improve basic Frontend Skills
-- To improve Understandings to Traditional Sorting Alogrithms
+- To improve Understandings of Traditional Sorting Alogrithms